RaffaeleBerzoini/HPGA-2020-Track1/README.md

 You need to run the "public static void main" located in Main.java class.

-You can find the data recollected during tests for the heuristic engine at https://docs.google.com/spreadsheets/d/1a1tdqr3sUBIwUd6BGJCyoLjkslZdPhaNxyDYqoXrcqQ/edit#gid=0.
+You can find the data recollected during tests for the heuristic engine in the _SwitchingPoint.xlsx_ file